.....residents demand assurances on Rujeko Footbridge

 "In Rujeko, I facilitated the spraying of mosquito-infested swamps and grassy areas.
 I have also helped to train women in such skills as floor polish-making through the ministry of Small to Medium Enterprises (SMEs).

 "I also want to set up a community development trust which will be constituted by pastors, college students and politicians from all parties.
 It will be truly partisan and designed to serve the community.
-Even Musekiwa will be involved in that trust," said Majoni.
+Even Musekiwa will be involved in that trust.
+I also want to see Rujeko Footbridge being built without further delays.
+Council must budget for that," said Majoni.

 The dialogue also was attended by many aspiring councillors including Godfrey Kurauone (MDC Alliance, Ward 4) and his strongest rival, Tavara Mudukuti of Zanu PF as well as Ward 5 independent candidate, Enock Mapondo.politics